ikolokotronis/custom-movie-library/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Your own movie library!
-Keep your favourite movies or movies that you are interested in all in one place and watch your library grow!
+Your own custom movie library.
+Keep your favourite movies or movies that you are interested in all in one place.

 ### Built With